mblayman/markwiki/markwiki/templates/MarkWiki/Features.md

 "Sections."
 Sections can exist within other sections and can be as deep as desired, but it is recommended that you [[Please/Do/Not/Torture/Others]].

+### Search

+All content in MarkWiki is tracked by a search tool.
+This means that the information that you're looking for is right at your fingertips.
+Type a search into the search box and be on your way.

 ### Table Of Contents

 You can add a table of contents anywhere in the wiki page by putting `[TOC]` on